Nothing makes you forget bad news faster than a little manufactured good news — a PR secret the TSA seems to have stumbled upon last week.

 Akbay is reportedly being investigated for “making propaganda for a terrorist organization.”
 Speaking in her defense, her son Tevfik says she can’t understand, speak or hear properly, and can’t remember what she has just said.

 And yet Akbay would qualify for the TSA’s new “modified” screening procedures.
 I feel much safer now.

 It goes the other way, too.
 This 11-year-old holy warrior, believed to be the world’s youngest terrorist, would also get to keep his explosive shoes on when he goes through airport security in the United States.
 If he ever made it here.

 There has to be better way.
 (Here’s how to handle the TSA when you travel.)

 Maybe the TSA is going about this all wrong.
 Maybe instead of a foolish process of elimination, which still leaves a small but not insignificant risk, the government should reverse its approach.

 Instead of thinking of air travelers as guilty of terrorism until proven innocent, why not think of us as innocent until proven guilty?
 (There’s something so American about that, isn’t there?)

-The TSA is busy creating special groups that it believes don’t present a threat, including high-level government officials, members of the armed services and their families, airport workers, children, senior citizens and frequent fliers with their special little FastPasses.
+The TSA is busy creating special groups that it believes don’t present a threat.
+It includes high-level government officials.
+Members of the armed services and their families, airport workers, children, senior citizens and frequent fliers with their special little FastPasses.

 But why not spent all that money trying to identify the bad guys before they board?
 You know, like the law enforcement officers they like to think of themselves as.